swcarpentry/r-novice-gapminder/CONTRIBUTING.md

     which is explained in the chapter [Contributing to a Project][pro-git-chapter] in Scott Chacon's book *Pro Git*.

-3. For our lessons,
-    you should branch from and submit pull requests against the `gh-pages` branch.

-4. When editing lesson pages, you need only commit changes to the Markdown source files.
+3. When editing lessons, please only commit changes to the Markdown files, *not* the generated HTML.
+We will re-create the HTML after your pull request is merged.
+(Working this way ensures that each change only needs to be reviewed once, in one place.)

-5. If you're looking for things to work on, please see [the list of issues for this repository][issues] or for [the template][lesson-template-issues], or have a look at [our actual lessons][swc-lessons].
+4. If you're looking for things to work on, please see [the list of issues for this repository][issues] or for [the template][lesson-template-issues], or have a look at [our actual lessons][swc-lessons].